Fintech trends 2021: Seven insights for now and the future

-In recent years, we have seen the rise of banks who do not provide their services at a physical location.
-Instead provide an app for all their customers and it eets all their banking needs.
+In recent years, we have seen the rise of banks that do not provide their services at a physical location.
+Instead, provide an app for all their customers and it gets all their banking needs.
 There are some big names in the mobile bank or Neobank spaces such as Revolut, Wise, Monzo and Monese and many more.

-These mobile banks have a number of services that are available to their users.
+These mobile banks have many services that are available to their users.
 Most mobile banks provide almost every service that you can get at brick and mortar banks and more.
-Some of the services provided by mobile banks include international money transfer, Person to Person transfers, virtual card, prepaid debit cards powered by Visa or MasterCard, contactless payment, low transaction fee and quick registrations.
+Some of the services provided by mobile banks include international money transfers, Person to Person transfers, virtual cards, prepaid debit cards powered by Visa or MasterCard, contactless payment, low transaction fees, and quick registrations.

 When you compare the amount of service and the comfort that most mobile banks provide to their customers.
 You can easily see why they have become very attractive for many consumers from around the world.
 Being able to take control of your finances from anywhere, even the comfort of your home.
 Mobile banks let you skip the long lines at brick and mortar banks and the strict working hours of traditional banks.

 Ever since the introduction of mobile banks.
-More and more people have stopped visiting their local bank branch.
-Even the bigger banks have started to roll out mobile apps to compete with the mobile only banks.
+More and more people have stopped visiting their local bank branches.
+Even the bigger banks have started to roll out mobile apps to compete with the mobile-only banks.
 There is data that shows that by 2026 the number of traditional bank visits will have decreased by a whopping 36%.

-A huge number of our day to day transactions are now done digitally and faster than ever before.
+A huge number of our day-to-day transactions are now done digitally and faster than ever before.
 Digital transactions and mobile banks are here to stay and there seems to be no stopping it.
-When the pandemic started digital transactions reached an all time high and hasn’t really lowered much since the lockdown was lifted.
+When the pandemic started digital transactions reached an all-time high and haven’t really lowered much since the lockdown was lifted.

 How is this going to affect the fintech industry going forward?
-Well if the past is something to draw upon we will definitely be seeing a lot of improvement on the service provided by mobile banks.
-One of the services that would need to be added to mobile only banks to completely legitimize their reign in the financial sector will be adding credit and loans for their consumers.
+Well if the past is something to draw upon we will definitely be seeing a lot of improvement in the service provided by mobile banks.
+One of the services that would need to be added to mobile-only banks to completely legitimize their reign in the financial sector will be adding credit and loans for their consumers.